For Your Home

 - Food scraps

-These establishments are responsible for the installation and maintenance of grease interceptors/traps.
+These establishments are responsible for installing and maintaining grease interceptors/traps.
 The cities of Albany and Millersburg currently have more than 30 FSEs.

 Best Management Practices (BMP)

 Best management practices are activities that manage and control the disposal of FOG.
-There are some simple steps you can take to reduce your addition of FOG to the water system.
+There are some simple steps you can take to reduce the amount of FOG entering the water system.

 - Regularly maintain your grease interceptor/trap